Is There Uber in Sorrento? 5 Essential Transportation Options You Need to Know

 Sorrento’s Geographical Challenges

 Sorrento’s dramatic clifftop setting creates unique transportation difficulties.
-The town sits atop cliffs with Marina Piccola harbor below, connected by a zigzagging road and elevator.
+The town sits atop cliffs with Marina Piccola harbor below, connected by a zigzagging road and an elevator.

 Narrow, winding streets characterize Sorrento’s historic center, challenging navigation for large vehicles.
 Many areas are pedestrian-only zones, particularly during summer evenings when the main corso becomes a lively pedestrian promenade.
 The surrounding countryside features steep hills and tight mountain roads that can intimidate inexperienced drivers, especially when navigating the famous Amalfi Coast drive.